The Collectors - Grass And Wild Strawberries (1968)

 Haslop's Hitstory (as heard on The Bruce Millar Show on SAfm, 28 August 2002) FREEDOM'S CHILDREN by Richard Haslop

 A few years ago I was at the Austin Record Convention in Texas.
 While drifting around the vast Palmer Auditorium, listening to thousands of people speaking American, I suddenly heard a South African accent.
 It came from a guy - who told me he had moved some years before from Johannesburg to Houston - who ran a stall that specialized in psychedelic and prog-rock albums on vinyl.
 But occupying pride of place, propped up right at the front of his table, was a CD copy of Astra by Freedom's Children.
 I thought it must be a bootleg, as the album had not yet been released on CD in South Africa.
+I have subsequently learned - courtesy of the excellent SA Rock Digest website, which was extraordinarily useful in the compilation of this Hitstory - that there were 1993 CD reissues in Germany and the UK, so I guess he might have had some of those.
+Anyway, he was asking a fairly fearsome price, and seemed satisfied that he'd sell all of his copies quite soon.

 Now, I imagine that the majority of listeners, even in South Africa, don't know who Freedom's Children were, so I can do no better than quote, as their web page does, a couple of lines from ex-Radio Rat Jonathan Handley's Yeoville Canticle, which is featured (twice) on the Glee Club album, Lexicon For A Lunatic: "What say you Ramsay Mackay?
 What ever happened to Freedom's Children?
 In your time you had the best band in the land."